 What is the Difference Between SKU and UPC?

-A Universal Product Code (UPC) is a standardized barcode that retailers use to identify products.
+A Universal Product Code (UPC) is the standardized barcode systems that retailers use to identify products.
 All stores selling a given product apply this universal code.
-Retailers commonly use UPCs at the point of sale (POS) to scan products and process payments quickly.
+Retailers commonly use UPCs at the point of sale (POS) to scan products and process payments.

 In contrast, a Stock Keeping Unit (SKU) is unique to each company and is used for internal inventory control.
 Unlike UPCs, SKUs can differ between stores and businesses.
 They assist firms in tracking and managing their inventory, making it easier to monitor stock levels and product flow within the organization.